jjenksy/discovery-client/README.md

 ## Getting Started

-This project is the client service that interfaces with the Netflix OSS Discovery Server
+This project is the service that interfaces with the Netflix OSS Discovery Server it registers itself with the Eureka server so other clients can use it.
 ### Things that make this project bootiful

 What things you need to install the software and how to install them